UC-Secure Star DKG for Non-Exportable Key Shares with VSS-Free Enforcement: Abstract

-We present a Universally Composable (UC) DKG design for NXK by combining (i) NXK/KeyBox confidentiality; (ii) Unique Structure Verification (USV), which is a publicly verifiable certificate mechanism intended for tightly coupled NXK deployments where the certified scalar is non-exportable and never leaves the KeyBox, yet the corresponding public group element is deterministically derivable from the transcript; and (iii) UC-extractable non-interactive zero-knowledge arguments of knowledge via the Fischlin transform in our gRO-CRP-hybrid (global Random Oracle with Context-Restricted Programmability) model to enforce the affine constraints normally certified by VSS-style machinery.
+We present a Universally Composable (UC) DKG design for NXK by combining (i) NXK/KeyBox confidentiality; (ii) Unique Structure Verification (USV), which is a publicly verifiable certificate mechanism intended for tightly coupled NXK deployments where the certified scalar is non-exportable and never leaves the KeyBox, yet the corresponding public group element is deterministically derivable from the transcript.
+We combine these with (iii) UC-extractable non-interactive zero-knowledge arguments of knowledge via the Fischlin transform in our gRO-CRP-hybrid model, where gRO-CRP denotes a global Random Oracle with Context-Restricted Programmability, to enforce the affine constraints normally certified by VSS-style machinery.
 Using these tools, we construct a UC-secure Star DKG (SDKG) scheme that is tailored to multi-device wallets with a designated service that must co-sign but can never sign alone.
 SDKG realizes a $1{+}1$-out-of-$n$ star access structure wherein the center (mandatory) and any leaf of a star graph form a minimal authorized subset.
 SDKG implements a two-leaf star over roles (primary vs.\ recovery) and supports role-based registration.
-In the $\FKeyBox$-hybrid and \gROCRP\ models, assuming authenticated confidential channels (leaking only message lengths), under DL and DDH hardness assumptions with adaptive corruptions and secure erasures, SDKG UC-realizes a transcript-driven refinement of the standard UC-DKG functionality.
+In the $\FKeyBox$-hybrid and \gROCRP\ models, assuming authenticated confidential channels that leak only message lengths, under DL and DDH hardness assumptions, PRF security of the deterministic nonce-derivation function, and a seed integrity invariant (part of the state-continuity engineering budget), with adaptive corruptions and secure erasures, SDKG UC-realizes a transcript-driven refinement of the standard UC-DKG functionality.
 Over a prime-order group of size $p$, SDKG incurs $\widetilde{O}(n\log p)$ communication overhead and $\widetilde{O}(n\log^{2.585}p)$ bit-operation cost, while registering a recovery device incurs $\widetilde{O}(\log p)$ communication and $\widetilde{O}(\log^{2.585}p)$ bit-operation costs, respectively.
 For a 128-bit instantiation with fixed Fischlin parameters, the base transcript (for 1+1-out-of-3 SDKG) is $\approx 11$--$13$~KiB.

 \keywords{DKG \and UC security \and Non-exportable keys \and TEE \and HSM \and UC-NIZK-AoK \and Verifiable-sharing enforcement \and Star access structure \and MPC wallets}

 \listofresults